lbeder/crypto-scanner/README.md

   crypto-scanner scan              Scans all addresses and tokens crypto-scanner change-password   Change the encryption password crypto-scanner export-db         Export the DB to an external file.
-Note that the export is *not* encrypted crypto-scanner import-DB         Import the DB from an external file.
+Note that the export is *not* encrypted crypto-scanner import-db         Import the DB from an external file.
 Note that the import should not be *not*
                                    encrypted
   crypto-scanner add-addresses     Add an address or a list of space-separated addresses to a named ledger crypto-scanner remove-addresses  Remove an address or a list of space-separated addresses from a named ledger